Organica-Ai-Solutions/NIS_Protocol/docs/README.md

 # 📚 NIS Protocol Documentation Hub

-Welcome to the comprehensive documentation for the **Neuro-Inspired System (NIS) Protocol** - a revolutionary framework for building adaptive, biologically-inspired AI systems.
+Welcome to the comprehensive documentation for the **Neuro-Inspired System (NIS) Protocol** - a innovative framework for building adaptive, biologically-inspired AI systems.

 ### ⚡ Quick Navigation
 | **I want to...** | **Go to** | **Time** | **Status** |